 This is a fundamental requirement in my view because if you are going to build something that is not “Open Source” and therefore freely available then what happens to your beautiful site if and when your provider goes bust, gets taken over or bought out?

-Since it's inception in 2005 Shopify continues to hit the numbers and has just released growth figures that show it is expecting a huge revenue surge in 2016 so clearly it must be doing something right and a record amount of retailers have signed up with the platform in the fourth quarter 2015.
+Since it's inception in 2005 Shopify continues to hit the numbers and has just released growth figures that show it is expecting a huge revenue surge in 2016 so clearly, it must be doing something right and a record amount of retailers have signed up to the platform in the fourth quarter 2015.